hertogp/iptable/README.md

 Returns the binary key used internally by the radix tree for a string key like `prefix`.
 It’s a length encoded byte string, i.e. the first byte represents the length of the entire byte string and the remaining bytes are from the prefix itself.
-Only useful if the convenience functions fall short of what needs to be done.
+Useful if the convenience functions fall short of what needs to be done, or to figure out the mask length of a regular mask.

 ``` lua
 #!/usr/bin/env lua